Debate takeaways: Trump confident, even when wrong, Biden halting, even with facts on his side

 President Joe Biden and former President Donald Trump held an unusually early debate on Thursday night in Atlanta, speaking to an electorate that has expressed strong dissatisfaction with their choice of candidates

-WASHINGTON -- For a re-run that showcased a rematch between two men with a combined age of 159, the debate between President Joe Biden and former President Donald Trump on Thursday night had a fiery sense of urgency.
+WASHINGTON -- Thursday’s presidential debate was a re-run that featured two candidates with a combined age of 159, but it went especially poorly for one of them, President Joe Biden.

-Each man framed the presidential race as a crisis for the country, based almost solely on threats they said the other represented.
+Already fighting voter concerns about his age, Biden, 81, was halting and seemed to lose his train of thought, sparking quick concerns among Democrats about the man they hope will keep former President Donald Trump from returning to office.
+For his part, Trump made repeated false claims and provocative statements.
+But Trump seemed smoother and more vigorous than Biden, who is only three years older than the Republican ex-president.

+The debate covered a wide range of topics and included a former president — Trump — not backing down from his vows to prosecute members of Congress and even the man he was debating.
+But the overarching theme was the difference between the candidates’ performance.

 Presidential debates are often scored on style and impression more than substance.
 Trump was confident and composed, even as he steamrolled facts on abortion and immigration with false assertions, conspicuous exaggerations and empty superlatives.
 Biden was often halting, his voice raspy, even when he had the facts on his side.
 He had difficulty finishing his arguments and marshalling his attacks.